 Thanks so much for your support!

-Cathy, Scott and Cooper Jones
+Scott and Cathy Jones (Cooper's parents)

 In these difficult times, it is crucial that you stay strong and stay motivated, you will be surprised to find that nothing can stand in your way.

 - Cooper J.

 My son was recently diagnosed with Duchenne three months ago.
 It has been